 - See also: flow-matic, arith-matic, algol-58, fortran

-- I have 49 facts about MATH-MATIC. what would you like to know? email me and let me know how I can help.
+- Have a question about MATH-MATIC not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: